liherz/functional_outcome_prediction_dl_vs_neurologists/README.md

 The predictions of the models were compared to predictions of five raters which are contained in the folder

 - `./results_raters`: Results of the raters based on
-  - `./dat_clinical.csv`: clinical data
+  - `./dat_clinical.csv`: Clinical data
-  - `./dat_imaging.csv`: imaging data
+  - `./dat_imaging.csv`: Imaging data
-  - `./dat_clinical_and_imaging.csv`: clinical and imaging data
+  - `./dat_clinical_and_imaging.csv`: Clinical and imaging data

 ## Evaluation and visualization

 Results of models and raters were analysed in R. The code is in the folder `./R`, which is structured as follows:

-- `./calculate_bootstrap_results.R`: Code to obtain the 95% bootstrap confidence intervals for the respective metrics.
+- `./calculate_bootstrap_results.R`: Code to obtain the 95% bootstrap confidence intervals for the respective evaluation metric.
 The code is mainly based on the functions
   - `./functions/bootstrapping.R`
   - `./functions/metrics.R`
-- `./irr.R`: Code to calculate inter-rater reliability.
+- `./irr.R`: Code to evaluate inter-rater reliability.
-- `./visualization.R`: Code to reproduce the figures in the paper.
-Functions for visualization are contained in the files:
+- `./visualization.R`: Code to reconstruct the figures in the paper.
+Functions used for visualization are contained in the files:
   - `./functions/helper.R`
   - `./functions/calibration.R`